 Click on one of the links below to find out more:

 When March approaches the temperature in Scotland begins to rise and the cold winter chill fades away.
-According to the Met office, the average highest temperature for the month of March in Scotland can be around 45º Fahrenheit.
+According to the Met Office, the average highest temperature for the month of March in Scotland can be around 7°C/45ºF.
 In March expect 93 hours of sunshine for the whole month, allowing a good amount of daylight to explore the beauty of the Scottish outdoors each and every day.

-April tends to be a warmer month than March as the average temperature rises from 45º Fahrenheit to approximately 50º Fahrenheit.
-Similar to March, the month of April offers welcome dry spells as the climate becomes increasingly warmer across the country from the North to the South of Scotland – in fact, in the last few years the driest part of the country has been the west coast of Scotland during the spring months.
+April tends to be a warmer month than March as the average temperature rises to approximately 10°C/50ºF.
+Similar to March, the month of April offers welcome dry spells as the climate becomes increasingly warmer across the country from the North to the South of Scotland.
 Visiting Scotland in April you will be welcomed with lovely colours of green leaves as the trees are now in bud.

 The Cuckoo migrates to Scotland in April and this signals the beginning of the Spring season.
 Cuckoos also journey to the rest of the UK when spring arrives, but the majority seem to take residence in Scotland with the Highlands being their favourite part of the country to settle.
 They are similar in size to a dove, but they are coloured blue-grey in appearance and have dark stripes drawn across their tummy.
 The Cuckoo is appropriately named as it makes a ‘cuck-oo’ sound when calling out over the skies.
 It is typically the male that creates the ‘cuckoo’ sound while a female Cuckoo calls out with more of a gurgling sound – almost like water flowing down a sinkhole after removing a plug from your sink!